 Incarceration & Reentry

-Every year, New Haven receives about 1,200 men and women who are released from prison1.
-They are dropped off at varying times of day, usually early in the morning.
-Social service agencies, including faith-based organizations, face challenges locating these newly released individuals because of lack of information and coordination.
-Individuals re-entering New Haven from prisons are in need of housing, employment, mental health and primary care services, and a positive emotional support system.
-However, these individuals often “fall through the cracks” due to poor access and coordination of services and many are unable to receive the help that they need and in the long term are more likely to re-offend or end up back in prison.
+Every year, New Haven receives about 1,200 men and women who are released from prison.
+Many are in need of housing, employment, mental health and primary care services, and a positive emotional support system.
+Too often they are unable to receive the help that they need, increasing their risk of ending up back in prison.
+(Read more about the issue).

 Our Leadership Strategy